lucyparsons/lucyparsonslabs.com/_posts/2017-07-08-J20Solidarity.md

 in protest action.

 DC police detained
-journalists, legal observers as well as protestors during the J20 protests.
+journalists, legal observers and protestors during the J20 protests.
 DC police are [being sued](https://www.buzzfeed.com/zoetillman/the-aclu-is-suing-dc-police-over-inauguration-day-arrests) by ACLU for using excessive force and making unlawful arrests.

-Citizen journalists' and protestors being jailed for holding the government accountable is unacceptable in any free society.
+Citizen journalists and protestors being jailed for holding the government accountable is unacceptable in any free society.

 We encourage our supporters to donate to defray the legal costs for the [J20